ubuntu-bartenders/ubuntu-old-fashioned/README.md

 ## Speeding things up a bit

-To speed up pacakge lookup you can install "squid-deb-proxy" on the host, then point the host to its own proxy by adding a file like the following:
+To speed up package lookup you can install "squid-deb-proxy" on the host, then point the host to its own proxy by adding a file like the following:

 ```bash